Creating Learning Outcomes

 Whereas a learning objective might be, “By the end of Week 5, students will be able to write a coherent thesis statement supported by at least two pieces of evidence.”

-Learning outcomes are beneficial to instructors
+Learning outcomes benefit instructors

 Learning outcomes can help instructors in a number of ways by: